 The following section describes the recommended XenServer hardware specifications.

 The XenServer host must be a 64-bit x86 server-class machine devoted to hosting VMs.
 XenServer creates an optimized and hardened Linux partition with a Xen-enabled kernel.
 This kernel controls the interaction between the virtualized devices seen by VMs and the physical hardware.

 XenServer can use:

 The maximum number of logical processors supported differs by CPU.
 For more information, see the Hardware Compatibility List (HCL).

-The system requirements for the Citrix Hypervisor server are:
+The system requirements for the XenServer host are:

 One or more 64-bit x86 CPUs, 1.5 GHz minimum, 2 GHz or faster multicore CPU recommended.

 To support VMs running Windows or more recent versions of Linux, you require an Intel VT or AMD-V 64-bit x86-based system with one or more CPUs.